implydata/druid-datagenerator/README.md

   "time_field": "ts",
   "time_format": "epoch",
   "source_file": "data_files/iot_sample.csv",
-  "source_format": "csv"
+  "source_format": "csv",
+  "null_injection": [ {"field": "humidity", "null_probability": 0.05 }, {"field": "temp", "null_probability": 0.01}],
+  "time_skipping": {"skip_probability": 0.01, "min_skip_duration": 5, "max_skip_duration": 300}
 }
 ```

-The "replay" data generation will read each event from the file including all the fields present in the file.
+The "replay" data generation will read each event from the file including all the fields present in the file and produce messages with the same schema.
-It will parse the timestamp of the event and replace it with a simulated time using the same "time_format" as the orginal.
+- It will parse the timestamp of the event and replace it with a simulated time.
-The simulated time will start at the timestamp specified in the job's "time_type" property.
+- The simulated time will start at the timestamp specified in the job's "time_type" property.
-The simulated clock will advance at the same rate as the events in the file.
+- The simulated clock will advance at the same rate as the events in the file.
 Once the events in the source file are exhausted it will continue to replay them from the beginning.
+- If `null_injection` is specified, the values of the source events for the specified `field`s will be replaced by a null value with a probability of the corresponding `null_probability`.
+- If `time_skipping` is used, every time a record is read from the source file the `skip_probability` is tested.
+If the probability hits, a random skip time is calculated between `min_skip_duration` and `max_skip_duration` which are expressed in seconds.
+The generator will then skip source messages until their timestamp is beyond the skip time and then continue with the next message in the file.
+If the file is exhausted during the skip, replay will continue from the beginning of the file.

 The simulation will complete when either the total number of events reaches the job's "total_events" or when the total duration simulated reaches the "time" specified for the job.

-If the time simulation starts in the past and reaches the current time, the job will continue issuing events in real-time while still respecting the time between events from the event source file.
+If the time simulation starts in the past and reaches the current time, the job will continue issuing events in real-time while still respecting the time between events from the event source file as well as the time skips if `time_skipping` is used.

 ## Generating Backfill Data for Batch and Real-time data in a Stream
 It is often the case that older data is needed to backfill history up until now and then begin streaming data.